-Fundamentally, the restructuring of the asylum system aims to significantly speed up asylum procedures.
-To this end, the reform brings together all the main actors of the procedure “under the same roof”.
-Asylum procedures are carried out in federal centres located in six defined regions in Switzerland.
-The reform sets up several procedures (accelerated, extended, Dublin) strictly limited in time.
-The processing times for asylum applications and the time taken to appeal have been significantly shortened.
-In order to ensure fair procedures according to the rule of law, asylum seekers whose application is examined within the accelerated procedure are entitled to free counselling, as well as free legal representation from the very beginning of the procedure (see Regular procedure).
+The restructured Swiss Asylum System entered into force in 2019, it aims to significantly speed up asylum procedures.
+To this end, the reform brought together all the main actors of the procedure “under the same roof”.
+Asylum procedures are carried out in federal centres located in six asylum regions in Switzerland.
+There are three procedures (accelerated, extended, Dublin) strictly limited in time.
+In order to ensure fair procedures according to the rule of law, asylum seekers are entitled to free counselling, as well as free and independent legal representation from the very beginning of the procedure (see Regular procedure).

 Application for asylum: A person can apply for asylum in a federal asylum centre with processing facilities, at a Swiss border or during the border control at an international airport in Switzerland.
 The Swiss asylum procedure is organised as a single procedure.